 It would be helpful if you knew how you learned.
 Do you prefer to see pictures?
 Maybe using a picture dictionary or photos would be useful to you.
 Do you prefer to hear information?
 Then you should listen to the radio or music.
 If you prefer to read or write, then read articles and books and write in a journal.
 Maybe you learn best when you're moving around.
 Try practicing English while you clean your house, while you're dancing, or while exercising, or while you're walking to the supermarket.

 Language is developed through a combination of input (reading and listening) and output (speaking and writing).
 It is important that you include all four methods in your daily practice.
 That's right, I said daily.
 You must commit to studying and practicing English every day.
 Start with 30 minutes a day then increase later if you can.

-Listening — Many of my students like to watch YouTube videos, TV shows and movies in English, which is great.
-I encourage beginner students to start with sitcoms because they’re shorter (about 30 minutes) and not as overwhelming as longer movies or TV dramas.
+Listening -- Many of my students like to watch YouTube videos, TV shows and movies in English, which is great.
+I encourage beginner students to start with sitcoms because they're shorter (about 30 minutes) and not as overwhelming as longer movies or TV dramas.
 Advanced speakers should watch TV dramas and movies for a greater challenge.
-If you need to use subtitles, that’s fine, but eventually you should stop using subtitles.
+If you need to use subtitles, that's fine, but eventually you should stop using subtitles.
 Some TV shows that are good for English language learners are: Friends, How I Met Your Mother, Big Bang Theory, and My Wife and Kids.
-Find a TV show that interests you so that learning won’t be boring.
+Find a TV show that interests you so that learning won't be boring.
 Music is another way to improve your listening skills.
-I don’t recommend slow songs because the words are stretched and are more difficult to understand.
+I don't recommend slow songs because the words are stretched and are more difficult to understand.
 You can also listen to the Learning English Broadcast on VOA News, which is designed to bring world news in slow English for language learners.
 Each broadcast is 30 minutes.
-You can find the link on the Resources page or by clicking here.
+You can find the link below.